Chart Color Schemes

 In terms of cultural diversity, Mira Mar records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Mira Mar's population, born in Australia, was 79.3%, with 87.8% being citizens and 91.7% speaking English only at home.
-Christianity dominated Mira Mar's religion, accounting for 39.1%.
-Judaism was overrepresented at 0.2% compared to the Rest of WA's 0.1%.
+Mira Mar's population, born in Australia, was approximately 79.3%, with 87.8% being citizens and 91.7% speaking English only at home.
+Christianity was the predominant religion, comprising 39.1%.
+Notably, Judaism, which is not represented regionally, made up 0.2% of Mira Mar's population.

 Frequently Asked Questions - Diversity